Right now only, you can buy the course for a 10% discount.

 Identifying Suspicious Transactions

 The main goal of AML is to detect suspicious transactions among the large volumes of financial flows.
 This is done through analytical methods such as network analysis (which examines complex financial flow schemes), anomaly detection (when transactions deviate from normal patterns), data mining to discover trends, predictive analytics, and statistical analysis that establishes certain benchmarks to identify anomalies when breached.
-ML processes large amounts of data based on various indicators and variables, quickly identifying suspicious transactions.
-This enables immediate action and the initiation of an investigation.
-Moreover, the system can adapt to changing rules and regulations.

 Reporting to Regulators